 In this episode of our famous landmarks series, we will focus on Thailand.
 From Thai food to Thai Massages, there are many things Thailand is famous for, but Thai landmarks are also spectacular and well-known globally.
 As usual in this series, we invited a few fellow bloggers to contribute to some of the most famous Thai landmarks to compose the best information possible.

 Thailand is one of the most popular destinations worldwide.
 It’s one of the most visited countries in the world.
 The number and diversity of landmarks in Thailand play a massive role in this popularity.
-There are famous landmarks and lesser-known ones; there are natural landmarks and human-made landmarks; there are religious and non-religious… there’s something for everyone in Thailand and at low costs.
+There are famous and lesser-known landmarks; there are natural and human-made landmarks; there are religious and non-religious… there’s something for everyone in Thailand, and at low costs.

 Famous Landmarks In Thailand – Bangkok